Optimization & Distance to Curves

 \[\frac{a + b}{2} \geq \sqrt{ab}\]

-The arithmetic mean is always at least as large as the geometric mean!
-We can prove this with calculus.
-For a fixed product \(ab = P\), we want to minimize \(a + b = a + \frac{P}{a}\):
+The arithmetic mean is always at least as large as the geometric mean.
+We can prove this using calculus.
+For a fixed product \(ab = P\), we seek to minimize \(a + b = a + \frac{P}{a}\):

 \[f(a) = a + \frac{P}{a}\]